Toast5286/playdate--data-over-sound/README.md

 ## How to run (Windows)

-Open the X64 Native Tools Command Prompt for VS 2019, navigate into the build directory using:
+Open the X64 Native Tools Command Prompt for VS 2019, navigate into the build directory inside the project using (if none is available, please create one):

 ```bash
   cd /[path]/build